Louis Monast

-Louis Monast (July 1, 1863 – April 16, 1936) was a U.S. Representative from Rhode Island.
+Louis Monast (July 1, 1863 – April 16, 1936) was a Canadian-American politician, construction worker, and businessman who served as a U.S. Representative from Rhode Island.

+Early Life and Career

 Monast was born in Marieville in the Province of Canada (now Quebec).
 In the spring of 1865, he immigrated to the United States with his father, who settled in Pawtucket, Rhode Island.

 He attended parochial and night schools.

 He was employed in the textile mills from 1872 to 1882 and as a bricklayer, plasterer, and carpenter from 1882 to 1892.

 He engaged in building construction and in the real estate business in 1892, and also operated several bakeries.

+Political career

-He served as member of the State house of representatives 1909–1911.
+Monast served as member of the Rhode Island House of Representatives from 1909 to 1911.

 He served as delegate to the Republican National Convention in 1924.

 He was an unsuccessful candidate for election in 1924 to the Sixty-ninth Congress.

 Monast was elected as a Republican to the Seventieth Congress (March 4, 1927 – March 3, 1929).

 He was an unsuccessful candidate for reelection in 1928 to the Seventy-first Congress.

 He resumed the real estate business.

 He died in Pawtucket, Rhode Island, April 16, 1936.

 He was interred in Notre Dame Cemetery.